 THE UNDERGRADUATE MAJOR IN HISTORY

-The major in history provides a fundamental knowledge of societies and their cultures.
+A major in history provides the fundamental knowledge of societies and their cultures.
 Students study the origins, nature, and effects of historical change.
 They also learn the language and methodologies that historians employ in their analysis of the human experience.